Skip to content

 Shared Components (common.py)

-Helper function that creates a mesh node setup: - Generates a new LocalIdentity with cryptographic keypair - Creates and initializes a MockLoRaRadio - Returns configured MeshNode and LocalIdentity
+Helper function that creates a mesh node setup: - Generates a new LocalIdentity with cryptographic keypair - Creates and configures the specified radio type - Returns configured MeshNode and LocalIdentity

 Utility for logging packet information: - Displays packet size, route type, and payload type - Consistent formatting across examples